 The International Down and Feather Bureau (IDFB) states:

 IDFB is neutral toward the application of treatments for down and feathers.
 IDFB believes that natural down and feathers are an extraordinary material without treatments.
 However, government regulations, buyer requirements, and market demands may require treatments for down and feathers.
 Therefore IDFB has developed a series of DWR test methods to evaluation DWR products."

 In one of these testing methods, referred to as the "hydrophobic shake test," the IDFB takes down and puts it in a container with water, then shakes it.
 The "failure" point is when the feathers begin to take on water.
 For natural down, this is an impressive 22 minutes of immersion-shake-time.
 To be able to call a product "hydrophobic down" or "water resistant down" the down must endure an additional 20-30 minutes or a minimum of 40 minutes shake time.
 Sounds comical, we agree.
 But our general take-home point: down is pretty amazing, as-is.

 Our ultimate conclusion is that these coatings can help, but they aren't necessarily a miracle.
 At most, they expand the range of use of a down jacket, and let it retain its warmth for slightly longer, but hydrophobic down is not a replacement for synthetic insulation or a protective shell in wet conditions.

 A common misconception with down is that a higher fill number equates to more warmth.
 This is not the case.
 Down fill power is a way of gauging the quality of a down product, as measured by the warmth-to-weight ratio.
-Most jackets will range from 550 to 850 or 900 fill down with Patagonia boasting 1000 fill down with its new Encapsil technology.
+Most jackets will range from 550 to 850 or even higher.
 A rating of 800 fill means that one ounce of down equals 800 cubic inches of loft (when compressed by a standardized weight).
-This means that a 550 fill jacket can be just as warm as an 850 fill jacket--but it will be bulkier, less compressible, and heavier.
+This means that a 550 fill jacket can be just as warm as an 850 fill jacket—but it will be bulkier, less compressible, and heavier.